Great Apes of Uganda

-Today we drive to Lake Mburo National Park and the Mihingo Lodge (4T) or Mantana Tented Camp (3T+).
+Today we drive to Lake Mburo National Park and the Mihingo Lodge (4-star) or Mantana Tented Camp (3.5-star).
 The Lake Mburo National Park forms a diverse habitat with rocks, dry slopes, open and wooded savannahs, forests and swamps.
-As we enter the park we begin a game drive to observe the abundance of impala and zebra, plus some 313 bird species recorded in the park.
+As we enter the impenetrable forest we begin a game drive to observe the abundance of impala and zebra, plus some 313 bird species recorded in the park.
 We visit a cattle rearing family who will show us how to milk and care for the rare and appropriately named Ankole Longhorn.

 Lake Mburo National Park

 Today we rise early for a guided nature walk through the fascinating surrounds, and return to the hotel for a hearty breakfast.
 In the afternoon we enjoy a tranquil boat ride on Lake Mburo, watching out for crocodiles, buffalo, hippo and various birds from colourful kingfishers to magnificent African fish eagles.
 We also take a game drive through the contrasting landscape in search of local residents.
 You may choose to spend some of your free time on an optional horse riding experience.

 After a leisurely start, we cross the equator, pausing for photos.
 We continue on to Entebbe Airport for your overnight return flight to the UK.

 Day 12 UK